Agenda

 How IKEA operates in the global world, with scattered legislations

-- How IKEA as a global company operate in the complex regulatory landscape
+- How IKEA as a global company operates in the complex regulatory landscape

 - Examples of how we, as a company, work in our supply chain to fulfil compliance on different markets, PFAS as a case example